James Young (Royal Navy officer, born 1762): Flag rank and later life

 Young was promoted to rear-admiral in 1814, and to vice-admiral in 1830.
 He died at Barton End House, Gloucestershire with the rank of Vice-Admiral of the White on 8 March 1833 at the age of 67.
-He had married the daughter of Colonel (later Lieutenant-General) Fyers of the Royal Engineers while at Gibraltar in 1802.
-She was renowned as the 'beauty of the rock', and together the two had a large family.
+He had married Charlotte Ann, the daughter of Colonel (later Lieutenant-General) Fyers of the Royal Engineers while at Gibraltar in 1802.
+She was renowned as the 'beauty of the rock', and together the two had a large family, including eight daughters.

-Their second daughter, Sabine Anne Young, married Captain John Jervis Tucker RN.
+Of their daughters, Sabine Anne Young married Captain John Jervis Tucker RN; and Sophia Young married Bartholomew James Sulivan.